 Today’s job environment is tough, but there are still jobs out there and employers seeking to fill them.
 Jobs are posted for only a handful of days or even hours, enough time for the employer to receive hundreds of resumes.
 Job seekers need to be ready to go at a moment’s notice.
 Is your resume ready?
 Is your LinkedIn profile current and matches your resume?
 You are your best salesperson, but is your elevator pitch ready?
 What do you need to do to be ready?

 - It’s only going to get 10-15 seconds of an employer’s time so get to the point and keep it focused.

 - Make sure your resume includes the key words your employer is looking for exactly the way it is stated in the job posting.
 Most job descriptions will have a section about skills required, this is the part where they will tell you what skills they are looking for.

 - It should match your resume with no new jobs your resume did not mention; this provides consistency across social media.

 - Can you describe yourself and what you are looking for in less than one minute?
-This sounds easy but is really hard.
+This sounds easy but it hard.
 You have to prepare for it.
 It’s true that it takes a long time to keep things simple.

 “But what about a cover letter?” you ask.

 As a recruiter and hiring manager for over 25 years, I hardly looked at them and only read them because the candidate put effort into it.
 If the resume was poor, the cover letter did not make a difference.
 When writing a cover letter, do not regurgitate your resume.
 Make it clear that you have researched the company, their mission statement, and the job posting.
 Pitch yourself as the ideal candidate because you can apply your skills immediately and share the company values.